6th Movement: "Rockwell"

 Apparently, this particularly nice n’ quiet neighborhood had never before been inundated with these types of typhoon decibel levels of sheer volume: a soaring sonic saturation which we were now putting out thru the walls, windows, doors, ceiling, and even the cement floor.
 The entire audio onslaught was emanating unhindered from beneath, above and through every inch of surface surrounding our li’l basement music camp.

-And, as a result of that aural blitzkrieg, a rather large number of our new neighbors - both within the immediate vicinity, as well as blocks away - had called in copious complaints to local the constabulary in regards to the “noise” emanating from an area somewhere in the vicinity of ????
-Rockwell Drive.
+And, as a result of that aural blitzkrieg, a rather large number of our new neighbors - both within the immediate vicinity, as well as blocks away - had called in copious complaints to the local constabulary in regards to the “noise” emanating from an area somewhere in the vicinity of 6209 Rockwell Drive.
 Guess we were done for…hmm?

 Nope.
 Maggie to the rescue.